Destinations Italy Umbria & Le Marche

 White · Tartufo Bianco

-The Acqualagna pilgrimage.
+The Acqualagna truffle trip

 Shaved over pasta at the table.
 Never cooked.
-Worth the price exactly once per trip — if your trip falls in the right months.
+Worth the price exactly once per trip, if your trip falls in the right months.

 When it's in season